HomeSite Map

 Song Structure and Style

-Like other Larry Williams songs (such as "Slow Down"), "Bad Boy" features a drawn out variation of the 12-bar blues pattern, but unlike "Slow Down" where it is doubled-up to a full 24 measures, this song rushes through the final eight measures as if to revert back to an actual 12-bar format, resulting in an unusual 20-measure verse.
+Like other Larry Williams songs (such as "Slow Down"), "Bad Boy" features a drawn out variation of the 12-bar blues pattern, but unlike "Slow Down" where it's doubled-up to a full 24 measures, this song rushes through the final eight measures as if to revert back to an actual 12-bar format, resulting in an unusual 20-measure verse.
 The Beatles follow this pattern exactly, although they pitch the song slightly higher to the key of C rather than B-flat on the original.

 The song starts out, however, with a four measure introduction which alters from accented band-fills and catchy guitar leads, ending with an introductory drum fill from Ringo.
 The first 20-measure verse then begins, which features a single-tracked lead vocal from John and double-tracked guitar fills from George.
 These guitar phrases compensate for the deep-voiced vocal phrase "he's a bad boy" that The Beatles wisely omit from their version.
 Many fans have wondered why the song's title is never heard in the song, and this is the reason why.